ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 $$ \mathbf{x}_2 \sim \begin{bmatrix} A_1 & A_2 & A_3 \\ A_4 & A_5 & A_6 \\ 0 & 0 & 1 \end{bmatrix} \mathbf{x}_1 $$

+With our approach, we develop a new affine transformation computationally at each image processing step, then we assert that all pixels should move according to this affine rule, with pixels deviating from this rule being indicative of relative motion between the robot camera and the capture scene that is not explained by the robot's own motion so thus must be belonging to a dynamic obstacle.

 TODO: Show why an affine does well to approximate a robot's own ego motion when the above conditions hold.